Nano ASP.NET SaaS Boilerplate

 The Application layer houses application services which contain business logic.
 The Nano boilerplate provides one sample service, the Product Service, which can serve as a guide for creating your own application services.
 Check the application services documentation for more info.

 Generic functionality can be found in the Infrastructure layer.
 Services such as identity, multi-tenancy, file upload, persistence, etc. have concrete implementations in the infrastructure layer.
 These services are provided to the application via dependency injection.
+This is to maintain a separation of concerns and follow clean architecture.

 The Domain layer exists at the lowest level in the application and contains the entity classes.
 Entities can implement interfaces which provide different behavior such as tenant isolation, audit automation, and soft delete.
 All entities derive from a base entity.
+The base entity can use any type for an ID, but GUIDs are generally preferred for most things except static data.